chill-uk/dns4me/UnifiOREADME.md

 # dns4me setup for UnifiOS

+`Big shout out to https://github.com/StoneLabs/unifi-uxg-dnsmasq for working out how to add persistent dnsmasq entries to UnifiOS.`

 Do you hate having to set up DNS4ME's DNS servers on all of your individual devices?

 Want to keep your existing upstream DNS provider (1.1.1.1 / 8.8.8.8 / Encrypted DNS)?